 DAY 1 WINDHOEK – URBAN CAMP

-Arriving at the Hosea Kutako Airport Windhoek.
-You will be met by your hosts, Schalk & Annamarie Burger.
-A transfer will collect you from the Airport to the Rental company.
-After the rental formalities we will travel to Urban camp, where we will overnight in the camping area.
+Arrive at the Hosea Kutako Airport Windhoek.
+A transfer will collect you from the airport and take you to the 4×4 rental company.
+After the rental formalities, travel to Urban camp, where you will overnight in the camping area.
 The city of Windhoek is bordered by the Eros and Auas mountains and towards the west stretches the Khomas Hochland.
-Windhoek is for an African town still very clean and has a cosmopolitan flare.
+Windhoek is very clean and has a cosmopolitan flair.
 The German influence in the language and culture is still very much present, although English is the official language.
-An interesting visit is “Tintenpalast” (“Ink Palace”) that houses Namibia’s parliament as well as the “Alte Feste” (Old Fort) that is now, since 1997, Namibia’s National Museum.
+An interesting visit is “Tintenpalast” (Ink Palace) that houses Namibia’s parliament as well as the “Alte Feste” (Old Fort) that is Namibia’s National Museum.

 Guide experience: “While waiting in anticipation for the client’s arrival, I experience the dry heat of Windhoek.
 I am re-thinking every detail of the coming safari.
-There are many questions regarding clients that I only have names of that I still have to meet.
-And all these questions are driven from my mind by the fact that I can take them on the exploration of this country that lies very close to my heart.
+There are many questions regarding clients that I still have to meet.
+And all these questions are driven from my mind by the fact that I can take them on the exploration of this country that lies very close to my heart.”

 DAY 2 ETOSHA NATIONAL PARK – OKAUKUEJO CAMP 435km

-After Breakfast, we will travel to the Etosha National Park.
-One of the highlights in Namibia is a visit to this park.
+After breakfast, travel to Etosha National Park.
+One of the highlights in Namibia safari is a visit to Etosha.
 In 1907, Etosha was declared a game reserve by the German colonial administration.
-The park covers an area of more than 22 000 sqkms, and represents almost all African animal species.
-The very large herds of springbok, is a beautiful picture to observe.
-The vast saltpan in the centre is surrounded by thorn and grass savannah, and is always dry except in the southern parts where there are numerous waterholes that give life for a large number of wildlife.
-Okaukuejo are a well-maintained camp, which houses the Etosha Ecological Institute where research is done.
+Etosha covers an area of more than 22,000sqkm and represents almost all African animal species.
+The very large herds of springbok are a beautiful picture to observe.
+The vast Etosha saltpan in the centre is surrounded by thorn and grass savannah and is always dry except in the southern parts where there are numerous waterholes that give life for a large number of wildlife.
+Okaukuejo is a well-maintained camp, which houses the Etosha Ecological Institute where research is done.
 A permanent waterhole that is floodlit at night, give you a wonderful opportunity to see regular visitors like elephants, lions and black rhinos as well as the shy, nocturnal wildlife.

-The campsite at Okaukuejo will be our overnight home.
-Breakfast & Lunch is included.
-Dinner own account.
+The campsite at Okaukuejo will be your overnight home.

 DAY 3 & 4 ETOSHA NATIONAL PARK – OLIFANTSRUS CAMP 130km

-After breakfast, we will depart from Okaukuejo camp, doing wildlife viewing while driving to Olifantsrus camp which is about 130km from Okaukeujo camp.
-This is a new camp on the Western side of Etosha NP.
-Here we will spend 2 nights at their campsite.
+After breakfast, depart from Okaukuejo camp, enjoying wildlife viewing while driving to Olifantsrus camp which is about 130km from Okaukeujo camp.
+This is a new camp on the Western side of Etosha National Park.
+Here, you will spend two nights at the campsite.

 One of the key attractions of Olifanstrus campsite is the state of the art hide which is probably the first of its kind in Sub-Saharan Africa or Southern Africa.
-This is a double story building (hut) with aluminium glasses around it in front of a man made waterhole engineered for peaceful game viewing.
+This is a double story building (hut) with glass around it in front of a man-made waterhole engineered for peaceful game viewing.